jewettaij/visfd/README.md

 ### Development Timeline

 The most important features of this software are tested and working.
-We hope to submit a paper on this software in late 2021 or early 2022.
+We hope to submit a paper on this software in 2022.

 ## Installation